ellikafaust/anodonta/README.md

 ## Description

 This repository includes bioinformatics pipelines and scripts used in the analysis of whole genome sequences and genetic diversity of *Anodonta* mussels.
-The `.sh` pipeline files contain step-by-step workflows for processing genomic data.
+The `wgs_pipeline.txt`  contain step-by-step workflows for processing genomic data.

 ## Usage